Although you can find a lot of diabetes information online, good diabetes books are still great sources of knowledge.

 Yoga for Diabetes – Rachel Zinman (E)

-The Diabetic Athlete’s handbook can be considered the original diabetes and exercise handbook.
+The Athlete’s Guide to Diabetes can be considered the original diabetes and exercise handbook.
 The book presents research and basic knowledge on diabetes and exercise, fitness, and nutrition plus athlete examples from over 350 diabetic exercisers.
 This includes examples from type 1 and 2 diabetic athletes from a variety of athletic disciplines using different medications and regimens.
 It’s a highly inspiring book and you’ll most likely find example(s) of whatever athletic discipline you enjoy.

 Diabetes & Keeping Fit for dummies – Dr. Sheri R. Colberg (E)

 Dr. Sheri R. Colberg’s latest book on exercise and diabetes (she also wrote the Diabetic Athlete’s Handbook) is a very comprehensive beginner’s guide for anyone wanting to learn more diabetes, exercise, and nutrition.
 Dr. Colberg lives with type 1 diabetes herself and is a professor emeritus of exercise science from Old Dominion University so she definitely knows what she’s talking about.

 Dealing with Diabetes Burnout – Ginger Vieira (E)